 Early roads and lanes are still evident within the Town in relation to early surveys and lot patterns along the waterfront.
 Some of the remaining narrow roads in the Town with limited right-of-way widths have been recognized as Cottage Streets within the 2024 adopted "Cottage Streets Study."
-In the image below, several of the Cottage Streets recommended within the Study are superimposed on the 1850 Town Plot for Southampton.
-As shown in Figure 7, some of these lanes remain from the earliest surveys of the area.
+This identification is a way that the Town can

-Figure 7 - 1850 Town Plot for Southampton with recommended Cottage Streets shown as dotted blue lines
+Figure 8 - 1850 Town Plot for Southampton with recommended Cottage Streets shown as dotted blue lines